Yilong Zhu

 Generative Models for Cross-view Understanding

-I apply diffusion models to generate semantically aligned BEV representations from monocular images, facilitating viewpoint-invariant localization.
+Applying diffusion models to generate semantically aligned BEV representations from monocular images.